 A February letter of intent called for a definitive agreement by Sept.
 30, but officials say they need more time.

-University and health system officials say they’re still working to finalize a deal proposed in February for selling University of Minnesota Medical Center, which is one of the state’s largest hospitals and a critical venue for training Minnesota’s physician workforce.
+University and health system officials said they’re working to finalize a deal proposed in February for selling University of Minnesota Medical Center, which is one of the state’s largest hospitals and a critical venue for training Minnesota’s physician workforce.

-Earlier this month, U of M president Rebecca Cunningham told the Star Tribune that university officials were still discovering and analyzing data to inform a decision on whether to move forward with the purchase.
+U President Rebecca Cunningham told the Star Tribune this month that university officials were still discovering and analyzing data to inform a decision on whether to move forward with the purchase.
 She described it as “a big, complex decision with many moving parts.”

-Among other things, it’s still not clear what the sale price might be.
+Among other things, the potential sale price remains unclear.

-While some academic medical centers like the University of Michigan say they’ve seen significant benefits from owning their teaching hospitals, a top official from Michigan — where Cunningham previously worked — told a U of M audience this month that ownership is not essential since there are many models that can work.
+While some academic medical centers, including the University of Michigan, say they’ve seen significant benefits from owning their teaching hospitals, a top official from Michigan — where Cunningham previously worked — told a U audience this month that ownership is not essential.
+She said many models can work.

-In their joint statement Friday, the U and Fairview said a lot has been accomplished since the deal was first announced in February, including work with consultants for outside analysis of current and future operations at UMMC.
+In their joint statement Friday, the U and Fairview said much has been accomplished since the deal was announced in February, including work with consultants for outside analysis of current and future operations at the medical center.

 “We have worked toward the original Sept.
 30 deadline outlined in our letter of intent, a deadline our organizations set for ourselves,” the U and Fairview said in the statement.
 “While significant work has been done over the past eight months, we both agree additional time is needed.
 As we have made clear from the outset, getting these agreements right is our top priority.”

-Beyond the Sept.
-30 deadline, the letter specified a majority stake in UMMC would transfer to the U by the end of this year, with the university paying Fairview 51% of the negotiated price at that time.
+Beyond Monday’s deadline, the letter specified a majority stake in the medical center would transfer to the U by the end of this year, with the university paying Fairview 51% of the negotiated price at that time.
 Funds for the health system’s remaining stake would be placed in escrow.

 The deal would close by the end of 2027.

-While negotiating terms of an acquisition this year, Fairview and the U will also have been talking about a revamp of their existing affiliation agreement.
-This deal creates a joint clinical enterprise called M Health Fairview, which the university and health system jointly operate.
+While negotiating terms of an acquisition this year, Fairview and the U also have been discussing revamping their existing affiliation agreement.
+This deal creates a joint clinical enterprise called M Health Fairview, which the university and health system operate together.

 Fairview also makes annual payments to support the U’s academic health mission, but the health system argues that current payment levels are too high.